 - PALM BEACH COUNTY: Cinemark Palace 20

-UPDATE: The film opens Firday, Aug.
+In Broward County the film opened Friday, Aug.
 18, at Cinema Paradiso Hollywood.

 For screenings in other parts of the U.S., visit this link.
 A24 Invited us to a preview screening for the purpose of this review.